Skip to Content

-Sourdough Danish Pastry
+Sourdough Danish

 a jam filled sourdough danish on a gray background

 You’ll see lots of Danish recipes that use puff pastry dough or even phyllo dough as a shortcut.
+Those are not bad options, but true Danish pastry is made with a special type of dough.

 Like puff pastry and croissants, Danish dough is laminated (layered with butter).

-There aren’t as many layers in this dough as there are in a classic puff pastry, but the addition of sugar, milk and an egg yields a rich, slightly cakey dough that is a little different than it’s laminated cousins.
+There aren’t as many layers in this dough as there are in a classic puff pastry, but the addition of sugar, milk and an egg yields a rich, slightly cakey dough that is a little different than its laminated cousins.

 The addition of sourdough starter gives the Danish that special flavor and texture we sourdough bakers know and love.